CIMT: Travel to the US with a Criminal Record

 Note, however, that these exceptions may only be of benefit if you have a single CIMT.
 If you have multiple CIMTs you are highly likely to be refused admission to the United States.

-What if my crime is not classed as CIMT?
+What if a crime is not classed as CIMT?

 If your crime is not classed as CIMT you are still obliged to declare it on any visa or waiver application to enter the United States.